SeongKu-Kang/DE-RRD_CIKM20/README.md

 ## 3. Usage
-A. For DE, simply run "main_DE.py"
+A. For DE, run "main_DE.py"

-B. For RRD, simply run "main_URRD.py"
+B. For RRD, run "main_URRD.py"

 We also provide the training log and the learning curve of each method.
 You can find them in /logs folder and the attached jupyter notebook.

+## Other Work
+Please note that *Topology Distillation (KDD'21)*, which is a follow-up study of DE, is available in https://github.com/SeongKu-Kang/Topology_Distillation_KDD21.
+Also, *IR-RRD (Information Sciences'21)*, which is a follow-up study of RRD, is available in https://github.com/SeongKu-Kang/IR-RRD_INS21.